trust-net/id-node-go/README.md

 > Documentation for the application specs and transaction handler of the Trust-Net Identity Application component is [here](./docs/id-app-specs.md#Identity-App-Transactions).

 ### DLT Stack
-Application node implementation's instantiate the official Trust-Net DAG protocol stack, to connect with the Trust-Net network across the globe.
+Application node implementation instantiates the official Trust-Net DAG protocol stack, to connect with the Trust-Net network across the globe.
+All the details of Trust-Net's DAG protocol are abstracted by the DLT Stack instance, which provides DLT as a Stack capability for writing native `golang` based applications.

 > Documentation for the DLT Stack and DAG protocol is [here](https://github.com/trust-net/dag-documentation#dag-documentation).